lang216/...collaborazione...-I/README.md

 # Audio Segmentation and Feature Analysis

 This project provides tools for segmenting audio files based on musical features and clustering similar segments.
-It's particularly useful for analyzing piano compositions and identifying patterns in musical structure.
+It is specifically designed for a Piano+Electronics piece written for Yuseok Seol, aiming to analyze and organize the audio material for further composition and sound design.

 ## Features